jbrmg/zipkin/zipkin-server/README.md

 defaultLookback | zipkin.ui.default-lookback | Default duration in millis to look back when finding traces.
 Affects the "Start time" element in the UI.
 Defaults to 3600000 (1 hour in millis). queryLimit | zipkin.ui.query-limit | Default limit for Find Traces.
 Defaults to 10. instrumented | zipkin.ui.instrumented | Which sites this Zipkin UI covers.
 Regex syntax. e.g. `http:\/\/example.com\/.*` Defaults to match all websites (`.*`). logsUrl | zipkin.ui.logs-url | Logs query service url pattern.
 If specified, a button will appear on the trace page and will replace {traceId} in the url by the traceId.
+You can also specify a function to generate the url by setting a `js:` prefix followed by a method body as the config value.
+This function has access to the parameters `traceId` and `trace`.
 Not required. dependency.lowErrorRate | zipkin.ui.dependency.low-error-rate | The rate of error calls on a dependency link that turns it yellow.
 Defaults to 0.5 (50%) set to >1 to disable. dependency.highErrorRate | zipkin.ui.dependency.high-error-rate | The rate of error calls on a dependency link that turns it red.
 Defaults to 0.75 (75%) set to >1 to disable.